kosiokarchev/phytorch/docs/source/api/constants.rst

 `CODATA` constants fall in several categories (here we list values from `default`):

-- fundamental defined constants with values set by defining the measurement system itself:
+- fundamental defined constants with values set by defining the system of units itself:

     .. list-table::
        :header-rows: 1